 Whether you take the General or the Academic version of the IELTS exam, one of the sections will test your reading skills.
 While the material that you read will be different, depending on which version of the exam you take, the questions that you will have to answer will be similar.

 One of these question types on the IELTS Reading section is an inference question.
+In some ways you can treat this as a question subtype.
+Inferences are most commonly tested within the IELTS Reading multiple choice question type, but inference can also come up in any of the twelve IELTS Reading question types.
 Inference questions test your ability to read a passage and see not only what the author is actually saying, but also what the author means to say.

 What is an Inference?